 The German European School Manila is a school-based on democratic traditions where parents and all other stakeholders have their fair say in all school matters.

 2. Democracy learning is a fundamental principle in all areas of educational work.
-The school itself is a learning ground and an action field democracy where democratic principles are practiced.
-The dignity of each individual and tolerance towards human beings and their opinion are non-negotiable pillars of our pedagogic work.
+The school itself is a learning ground and an action field democracy where democratic principles are practised.
+The dignity of each individual and tolerance towards human beings and their opinion are pillars of our pedagogic work.
 We teach to adhere to rules and to solve conflicts peacefully, and we stimulate our students to defend and to advocate for fundamental human rights.

 3. Education in democratic principles is cutting across all teaching subjects.
 In classroom lessons outside thereof, the aim is to demand and to promote that students take responsibility.
 Thus supporting them in the development of their personal and social competencies.